 Spartan College classes use electronic trainers and instruments from Snap-On, BK Precision, Lab-Volt, Tektronix, Garmin, Michel, and Linaire among others.
 Spartan College is focused on teaching students the fundamentals of avionics to prepare them for an entry level career.
 Much like other courses at Spartan College, aviation electronics provide a balance between the lab and lecture.

-ELT1003 – Amplifiers and Power Control Devices
+ELT1003 – Amplifiers And Power Control Devices

 This course focuses on basic transistor theory and applies it to amplifiers, amplifier classes, amplifier configurations, operational amplifiers, and oscillators.
 Students learn transistor theory and transistor types, including BJT, FET, UJT, and IGBT, as well as decibel conversions, gain calculations, and amplifier construction.
-Students will also troubleshoot analog transistor circuits utilizing common test equipment.
-Towards the end of the course, students will be given a “Benchmark Lab” – a culmination of what was presented in the ELT1003 class.
-The grade for this lab will count as one-half of the course lab grade.
-Upon successful completion of this course, students are expected to understand the basic concepts of transistors and amplifiers and be able to troubleshoot transistor circuits.

-AVN2004 – Navigation and Instrumentation | 4 Semester Credit Hours
+AVN2004 – Navigation And Instrumentation

-AVN2007 – Unmanned Aerial Systems and Robotics | 4 Semester Credit Hours
+AVN2007 – Unmanned Aerial Systems And Robotics